Guy-GC/GuyGCPortfolio/week6_testing.md

 null however these tests should have been done within another function.
 It may just be good practice to do these tests, I think another person might have done the null test for the same function that me and my partner did.

+# Post Code Battles

+We had an issue with our select word test which threw errors across the testing.
+There was a file path within that test which needed to be changed to a relative path.
+All the functions call the select word function which led to all the errors.
+Apart from this problem, our CheckLetterInWord testing would have succeeded which is great considering the little testing I have done in the past.